Text by Leoni Fischer

 For this purpose, the project group OBJECT SPACE AGENCY has taken a closer look at the Geomorphological-Geological Collection of the Humboldt University of Berlin and analysed the activity of its stones and minerals.
 But, while investigating their agential materiality, the exhibition also questions the ambivalent relations between the objects and how contemporary conservatory practice deals with them.
 Instead of isolating active matter behind glass, which suppresses material dynamics, the exhibition aims to expose these material activities.
 Consequently, it becomes ever-more apparent to the visitor that even so-called inanimate matter such as stones are not immutable objects but engage in a constant morphological process.

-This brings to mind a quote Henri Lefebvre remarked in his 1992 publication Rhythmanalysis.
+This brings to mind a quote Henri Lefebvre remarked on in his 1992 publication Rhythmanalysis.
 Space-Time and Everyday Life: Nothing is motionless in the eyes of the rhythmanalyst.
-He hears wind, rain, thunderstorms.
+He hears the wind, rain, thunderstorms.
 In observing a pebble, a wall, or a tree, he perceives the slowness of movements of these objects.
-Their movement is slow only in proportion to our time, our bodies, our rhythms.
-The realisation that all matter is constantly in motion, influencing our bodies, penetrating them, and being influenced by our presence inevitably brings about a rethinking of conventional human-environment relationships.
+Their movement is slow only in proportion to our time, our bodies, and our rhythms.
+The realisation that all matter is constantly in motion, influencing our bodies, penetrating them, and being influenced by our presence inevitably rethinks conventional human-environment relationships.

 What new forms of coexistence between human and non-human actants can be derived from this?
 And how can interdisciplinary endeavours from art, design and science contribute to making those new forms of conviviality aesthetically tangible?
-These questions appear as a starting point to this alternative exhibition experience, in which the visitors’ transition from mere observers into actors in the autopoietic system of the exhibition.
+These questions appear as a starting point for this alternative exhibition experience, in which the visitor’s transition from mere observers into actors in the autopoietic system of the exhibition.

-This Virtual Sensing Knife by macromolecular physicist Mohammed Fardin Gholami could in the future help surgeons to detect diseased cells in the brain, as on this small scale, tissue can grow back together immediately when separated.
+This Virtual Sensing Knife by macromolecular physicist Mohammed Fardin Gholami could, in the future, help surgeons to detect diseased cells in the brain, as on this small scale, tissue can grow back together immediately when separated.
 The diseased cells change their consistency, which is felt through the increased resistance on the knife.
-Yet, the experimental project metaphorically points to the ambivalences of scientific work itself: by literally tapping in the darkness of the brain, one feels one’s way to new findings.
+Yet, the experimental project metaphorically points to the ambivalences of scientific work itself: by literally tapping into the darkness of the brain, one feels one’s way to new findings.
 However, the perception of this phenomenon only becomes possible through the tool, which accentuates the apparatus’s powerful agency.

-In the case of Stretching Materialities, the exhibition itself can therefore be seen as an apparatus that makes the relations between discursive practices and material phenomena apparent in fascinating new ways.
+In the case of Stretching Materialities, the exhibition itself can therefore be seen as an apparatus that makes the relations between discursive practices and material phenomena3 apparent in fascinating new ways.